 Spanish has an formal way of speaking (Usted) and informal way of speaking (Tú and Vos).
 It is often difficult for students of Spanish to understand which situations require the use of Usted, and which situations require the use of Tú or Vos.
 Below, we present a few simple rules.

-Previously, Spanish was a more formal language and if you addressed the ruling classes informally, you could quickly lose your head!
+Previously, Spanish was a more formal language and if you addressed the ruling classes informally, you would quickly regret it!
 The King of Spain is now just a figurehead and the recent trend has been towards a more informal way of speaking.
 Of course, there are still situations which call for the formal speech.
 In any social situation where you would address a person as Mr. or Mrs., you should use formal speech (Usted) - this includes most business encounters and whenever you are speaking to an older person.
 When speaking with children, or friends, the informal or "tu" is appropriate.
 If you are ever en doubt, use "usted" or the formal speech.
-It is better that the other person tell you: "Por favor, no me trates de usted" (Please, don't use usted with me!)
+It is better that the other person tell you: "Por favor, no me trates de usted."
+(Please, don't use usted with me.)

 Now, let's look at how the informal and formal are used in everyday Spanish with the phrase: How are you?